GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 Diagrams, as often, also contain points near the diagonal.
-As we compare the codebook and the input diagrams using the standard :math:`2`-Wasserstein metric between persistence diagram (which maps points to the diagonal rather than any centroids if it reduces the matching cost), those points do not influence the centroids positions, an improvment over using vanilla :math:`k`-mean (Lloyd algorithm) to quantize persistence diagrams.
+As we compare the codebook and the input diagrams using the standard :math:`2`-Wasserstein metric between persistence diagram (which maps points to the diagonal rather than any centroids if it reduces the matching cost), those points do not influence the centroids positions, an improvement over using vanilla :math:`k`-mean (Lloyd algorithm) to quantize persistence diagrams.

 .. testcode::